Designing Transport-Level Encryption for Datacenter Networks: Abstract

 \section{Abstract}

 Cloud applications need network data encryption to isolate from other tenants and protect their data from potential eavesdroppers in the network infrastructure.
-This paper presents \sdp, a protocol design for emerging datacenter transport protocols, such as pHost, NDP, and Homa, to integrate data encryption with the use of existing NIC offloading of cryptographic operations designed for TLS over TCP.
-Therefore, \sdp could enable a deployment path of new transport protocols in datacenters without giving up hardware offloading support, which would otherwise make encryption on those protocols even slower than TLS over TCP. \sdp is based on \homa, and outperforms TLS over TCP by up to \SI{29}{\%} in throughput. \sdp currently supports two real-world applications, Redis, improving throughput by up to \SI{24}{\%}, and in-kernel NVMe-oF, cutting P99 latency by up to \SI{21}{\%}.
+This paper presents \sdp, a protocol design for emerging datacenter transport protocols, such as NDP and \homa, to integrate data encryption. \sdp integrates TLS-based encryption with a message-based transport protocol that supports efficient Remote Procedure Calls (RPCs), a common workload in datacenters.
+This architecture enables the use of per-message record sequence number spaces in a secure session, while ensuring unique message identities to prevent replay attacks.
+It also enables the use of existing NIC offloads designed for TLS over TCP, while being a native transport protocol alongside TCP and UDP.
+We implement \sdp in the Linux kernel by extending Homa/Linux and improve RPC throughput by up to \SI{41}{\%} and latency by up to \SI{35}{\%} in comparison to TLS/TCP.